omega8cc/boa/docs/DRUSH-CLI.md

 In addition to the `cli.info` file, BOA supports **instant PHP-CLI switching** through **specific configuration files** located in `~/static/control/`.
 The filenames of these configuration files dictate the PHP version to use, and their content is irrelevant.
 This enables you to switch the PHP-CLI version for Drush, Composer, and other CLI operations, including Ægir tasks, instantly.
 The platform builds you request via `platforms.info` follow the marker too — each build resolves it once, when its run starts (on accounts force-pinned to PHP 5.6 for `path_alias_cache` the pin outranks any marker for builds).

-> **Reminder:** Instant PHP-CLI switching only works under the `oN.ftp` limited shell,
+> **Reminder:** Instant PHP-CLI switching applies to the commands you type only under the
-> and only applies to CLI operations — it does not affect PHP-FPM.
-See the prerequisite
+> `oN.ftp` limited shell, and to your Ægir tasks.
+It only applies to CLI operations — it
-> section above.
+> does not affect PHP-FPM.
+See the prerequisite section above.

 #### Example Instant Switch Files: